top of page

 Highland dances are performed solo or occasionally in small groups.
 In the past, Highland dancing was one way in which men were tested for their strength, stamina and agility.
 Today's Highland dances retain themes of battles and triumph, but share elements with classical ballet and can be learned by anyone energetic regardless of gender.
 The Reel Club offers Highland classes.

-Scottish (Ladies') Step Dancing
+Scottish Step Dancing

 Ceilidh dancing